methylgrammarlab/deconvolution_models/TUTORIAL.md

 chr1    47       CC..TC  1
 chr1    47       T       13
 ```
+- **What is the mapper_slop parameter?**
+  - Instead of holding the entire genome in memory, we only want the marker regions.
+To allow partially overlapping reads to parse correctly,
+  you need to allow for a little more room.
+Too much slop will make a large memory demand.
+Too little, and overlapping reads won't parse and the program will crash.
+  We suggest setting it to no less than the maximal read length in your data, so nothing gets truncated.

 If you use pat, ALL coordinates should be in "pat," meaning the CpG number is used instead of genomic.
 The CpG file will read something like: